railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_install_functionality.rst

    single: module; stock

 Now install the Warehouse Management module using the same process as before.
-Start from :menuselection:`Administration --> Modules --> Modules`.
+Start from :menuselection:`Settings --> Modules --> Modules`.

 	#.
-Get the list of modules, and search for the :mod:`stock` module in that list.
+Get the Kanban view of modules, and search for the :mod:`stock` module in that view.

 	#.
-Schedule the module for installation by clicking :guilabel:`Schedule for Installation`.
+Schedule the module for installation by clicking :guilabel:`Install`.

 	#.
 Do the same for :mod:`account`.

 	#.
-Click :guilabel:`Apply Scheduled Upgrades` on the action toolbar to the right.

-	#.
-Click :guilabel:`Start update` to install both modules.

-	#.
-After a few seconds, when the installation is complete, you may close this dialog box.
+After a few seconds, installation is completed.

 	#.
 You will see details of all the features installed by the modules on a new
 	    :guilabel:`Features` tab on the module form.